How Bonus Disputes Arise

 You May Have Causes Of Action Against Your Employer For Failing To Pay You A Bonus

 Under New York law, a terminated employee may pursue, among other claims, causes of action for breach of express and implied contract, quantum meruit, and violation of Article 6 of the New York Labor Law against his or her employer for failing to compensate the employee for bonuses owed to him or her, even where no agreement to pay bonuses is set forth in writing.
 See the articles which the Law Offices of David S. Rich, LLC has published in national journals on these issues.
-Contact the Law Offices of David S. Rich, LLC to consult with a skilled employment and securities litigation attorney about your bonus dispute.
+Contact the labor and employment attorney at Law Offices of David S. Rich, LLC to consult with a skilled employment and securities litigation attorney about your bonus dispute.

 Return to Practice Areas page.